 Project Structure

-The MDI codebase is organized into modular GitHub repositories that provide ease and flexibility for end users and developers.
-They separate functions to allow users to access – and developers to work on – the tools most relevant to them.
+The MDI codebase is organized into modular GitHub repositories that separate functions to allow users to access – and developers to work on – the tools most relevant to them.

 Installation and Management Utilities

 The MDI Manager is an R package that provides commands to install() pipelines and apps and run() the web interface.
-The concept is similar to the BiocManager utility of the Bioconductor project.
+The concept is similar to the BiocManager utility of the Bioconductor project, although users rarely load and run the MDI manager directly.

-The MDI Installer is a wrapper that makes it easier to run the manager utility.
-It also provides a streamlined, non-R installation for people who will only use Stage 1 pipelines on an HPC server, skipping the slower installation of Stage 2 R Shiny apps when they aren’t needed.
+The MDI Installer/Command Line Interface (CLI) is a wrapper that makes it easier to run the manager utility.
+It also provides a streamlined, non-R installation for people who will only use Stage 1 pipelines on an HPC server.

 - https://github.com/MiDataInt/mdi (documentation)